-Eyebrows are raised when someone says they use a Chinese spider in the kitchen.
-The Chinese spider is actually a rather handy utensil that is used quite commonly in Asian and Dutch kitchens.
-A wide, shallow, mesh-wire contraption with a long handle (mostly wooden), the Chinese spider is used for removing piping hot food from a liquid (such as boiling water or oil) while making broths or deep-fried snacks.
+You might be raising your eyebrows at the thought of using a Chinese ‘spider’ in the kitchen.
+The spider is actually a rather handy utensil that is used quite commonly in Asian, and is an especially useful tool for cooking up delicious Chinese food.
+A wide, shallow, mesh-wire contraption with a long, wooden handle, the Chinese spider is used for removing food from boiling water or piping hot oil.

-But with large sieves and strainers easily available at most markets, you might wonder if a spider is a real asset in the kitchen.
-Here’s how you can use a spider in a way that benefits you while making the perfect Chinese meal:
+But with large sieves and strainers easily available, you might wonder if a spider is a real asset in the kitchen.
+Here are some advantages to using one when cooking your favourite Chinese food.

-Caring for your Chinese spider is no different from other kitchen utensils.
-Wash it well with soapy water.
-However before dipping it into hot oil, do ensure that it is fully dry as hot oil and water do not mix well.
+Caring for your Chinese spider is no different from other kitchen utensils; wash it well with soapy water should do the trick.
+However, before dipping it into hot oil, just make sure it’s fully dry.
+Hot oil and water do not mix well.